Planning Your Aggregate Deployment¶

 - ensuring that your site has proper power-failure and data-backup systems in place

 Tomcat deployments require periodic backups of your data.
-If data security is a concern, you should have a sysadmin or dbadmin periodically review logs and look for malicious activity.
+If data security is a concern, you should have a system administrator or database administrator periodically review logs and look for malicious activity.

-Google App Engine can store a virtually unlimited amount of data (well in excess of 1 million submissions).
+Google App Engine can store a virtually unlimited amount of data — well in excess of a million submissions.

-On Google App Engine, this larger server will incur higher billing costs.
-Additionally, for very large datasets (over 100,000 records), it is highly likely that performance will be better when using MySQL or PostgreSQL, and it is certainly true that you have more optimization opportunities when running your own database servers than are available through Google's cloud services.
+On Google App Engine, a larger server will incur higher billing costs.
+Additionally, for datasets of over 100,000 records, it is likely that performance will be better when using MySQL or PostgreSQL, rather than Google App Engine's data store.
+You also have more optimization opportunities when running your own database servers than are available through Google's cloud services.

 Data locality and security¶